• Skip to content

 There are not too many things worse than having a policy that is not enforced – when the occasional legal challenge comes your way.

-If you have policies that you are not going to enforce, remove them from the handbook.
+If you have policies you will not enforce, remove them from the handbook.

 What Should Be Included In A Church Employee Handbook